nolemretaWxd/PETSCIIRobots-Vita/README.md

 The game should run on any [HENkaku](https://henkaku.xyz/) modded Vita and on Vita3K emulator.

 ## Controls
-- UP/DOWN/LEFT/RIGHT or left analog stick- move
+- UP/DOWN/LEFT/RIGHT or left analog stick - move
 - Right analog stick - fire
 - L - search
 - R - move